jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/relatework.typ

 === Data Access and Manipulation

-In order to enable Compute Shaders to read and write data flexibly, modern graphics APIs provide mechanisms such as SSBO and Storage Image.
-SSBO, as a general-purpose buffer object, is commonly used to store and manipulate structured data, while storage image is is used more for accessing image resources and is applicable to various tasks related to image processing.
+In order to enable Compute Shaders to read and write data flexibly, modern graphics APIs provide mechanisms such as  Shader Storage Buffer Object (SSBO). and Storage Image.
+SSBO, as a general-purpose buffer object, is commonly used to store and manipulate structured data, while storage image is used more for accessing image resources and is applicable to various tasks related to image processing.
 Through these two approaches, a compute shader can efficiently interact with internal and external data to support complex computation processes.

 Typically, a compute shader can access data with a thread id, but during parallel execution, multiple threads may access the same memory address at the same time, especially when reading and writing to shared buffers.
 To avoid data contention without introducing expensive locking mechanisms, **Atomic operations ensure that only one thread can read or write to a target address at a given time, thus avoiding data conflicts while ensuring parallelism.